Offer on the site - how to create and display it?

 Difficult language, difficult industry phrases, quasi-funny jargon - all this is not welcome on offer pages.

-Here it should be specific, preferably in a language used by the company's ideal target group.
+Here it should be specific, preferably in the language used by the company's ideal target group.

 Of course, sometimes this cannot be avoided.
 However, some industry-specific phrases should appear here and there.
 However, the point is that they should be presented in an accessible form.